syna20047-hub/mt-exercise-03/README.md

 Manually download and install Moses and other dependencies (you'll need to look inside scripts/download_install_packages.sh to replicate its steps).

 Run the training logic by manually executing the code inside train.sh, or porting it to a Python script or notebook.

+# Pre-norm and Post-norm Transformers
+Overview
+In this exercise, two alternative Transformer architectures were compared using JoenyNMT: Pre-norm and Post-norm Transformer.
+Both models were trained using the same hyperparameters as the provided baseline model.

+# Changes Made
+Added configuration files
+Created two new configuration files in configs/:

+    deen_transformer_prenorm.yaml
+    deen_transformer_postnorm.yaml

+The configurations are based on the baseline model configuration.
+The baseline model log file baseline.log was added separately in configs/ as well.

+Layer normalization changes
+The JoeyNMT Transformer implementation was modified to support two normalization strategies:

+    layer_norm: "pre"
+    layer_norm: "post"

+These changes were implemented in the Transformer encoder and decoder layers.

+Training
+Both models were trained on the provided German-English dataset using identical hyperparameters, same tokenizer and vocabulary, same dataset split, same optimizer and learning rate.
+Training was executed with:

+    ./scripts/train.sh

+The validation perplexity was evaluated every 500 steps.

+The train.sh was modified to run it on the corresponding model:

+    model_name=deen_transformer_...

+# Results
+The validation perplexities of the three models were compared:

+ - Baseline
+ - Prenorm
+ - Postnorm

+A line chart was created to visualize the training progress.

+# Observation
+ - The PreNorm model converged faster and achieved the lowest validation perplexities.
+ - The PostNorm model improved more slowly and stabilized at higher perplexity values.
+ - The results are consistent with Wang et al. (2019), which reported that PreNorm Transformers are easier to optimize and more stable during       training.